augmented-os/augmented-os/docs/architecture/components/task_execution_service/interfaces/internal.md

 ### Outbound Service Calls

-The Task Execution Layer Service makes the following calls to other services:
+The Task Execution Service Service makes the following calls to other services:

 | Service | Endpoint | Purpose | Error Handling |
 |---------|----------|---------|---------------|